koyoresearch/ContainsLink/README.md

 This tool is helpful when you need to update documentation when moving a website, file share, or Sharepoint site.

-Crawl files for links
+Crawl files for links; find links in files.
-Find links in files